chrisruffalo/tome/README.md

 Tome is a configuration library that is designed to make it easy to configure your application regardless of the type of configuration file format.

+## Background
+Tome descends from some other configuration libraries like [ee-config](https://github.com/chrisruffalo/ee-config) and [yyall](https://github.com/chrisruffalo/yyall).
+The lessons learned from those projects have lead to the realization that there is no such thing as a one-size-fits-all configuration library.
+Experiences with cloud-native applications has show that being able to compose configuration from multiple sources is extremely important: especially the ability to get variable resolution that works across sources.

 ## Features

 ### Flexible Variables